serokell/nixcon2020-talk/talk.md

 ::: notes
-Flakes were proposed in [RFC 49](https://github.com/NixOS/rfcs/pull/49), the RFC is accepted already and the work on flakes is ongoing in Nix' master branch.
-I believe they are going to be released as part of Nix 3.0 release.
+Flakes were proposed in [RFC 49](https://github.com/NixOS/rfcs/pull/49), the RFC is withdrawn, but the work on flakes is ongoing in Nix' master branch.
 :::

 <https://github.com/NixOS/rfcs/pull/49>